RohitChanda/namaste-javascript/README.md

 - When a new execution context is created suppose e1, it is pushed into the stack.
 - When e1 is done and returned, this e1 is moved out from the stack, and from the next line e2 is pushed into the call stack

+Call Stack maintains the order of execution of the execution context.

+The call stack is also known as →
+- Execution Context stack
+- Program Stack
+- Control stack
+- Runtime Stack
+- Machine Stack

+## Hoisting in JavaScript